Types

 What is the Disabled Facilities Grant?

+Children’s applications are not means-tested in any nation.
+Payment is usually made after approval.
 We explain the process step by step in how to apply for a Disabled Facilities Grant.

 Who qualifies for stairlift grants?